 With downcast eyes, Kathryn confided, “I have a hard time respecting my husband.
 I want to be obedient to God’s command, but I don’t want to be dishonest to my feelings.”

-1. Pray for him
+1. Pray for Your Spouse

-4. Listen to him
+4. Listen attentively

 6. Put a positive spin on things that annoy you